nimedev/angularjs-ts/README.md

 # cd to your project folder
 npm run typings
 ```
-This create a `client\typings` folder which you can reference in your TypeScript files.
+This create a `typings` folder which you can reference in your TypeScript files.

 ## Workflow